Jim Cairns: Cairns in government

-In June, ‘’The Bulletin’’ magazine published a leaked Australian Security Intelligence Organisation document which gave a controversial, highly political view of Cairns.
+In June, ‘’The Bulletin’’ magazine published a leaked Australian Security Intelligence Organisation document which gave a controversial and highly political view of Cairns.
 The political fallout from the leak led the government to act on its 1974 election policy to establish the Royal Commission on Intelligence and Security.

-In December 1974, Whitlam appointed Cairns as Treasurer.
-This was the high-point of Cairns' political career.
-On Christmas Day 1974, while Whitlam was overseas, Cyclone Tracy devastated the city of Darwin, and Cairns as Acting Prime Minister impressed the nation with his sympathetic and decisive leadership.
-It was during this period, however, that Cairns hired Junie Morosi as his principal private secretary, and he soon began a relationship with her which would eventually help ruin his career.
+In December 1974, Whitlam appointed Cairns as Treasurer, which was the high point of Cairns' political career.
+On Christmas Day 1974, while Whitlam was overseas, Cyclone Tracy devastated the city of Darwin, and Cairns, as Acting Prime Minister, impressed the nation with his sympathetic and decisive leadership.
+It was during that period that Cairns hired Junie Morosi as his principal private secretary, and he soon began a relationship with her which would eventually help ruin his career.

 Australia's already severe economic problems worsened during 1975, and Cairns had few answers to the new phenomenon of stagflation, the combination of high unemployment and high inflation that followed the 1973 oil crisis.
-Overseas finance ministers, especially in Britain and Europe, faced the same problems at this time, but as few Australians were exposed to the foreign media, the economic credibility of the Whitlam administration suffered.
+Overseas finance ministers, especially in Britain and Europe, faced the same problems at the time but, because few Australians were exposed to the foreign media, the economic credibility of the Whitlam administration suffered.